lblod/cevi-lpdc-migratie/README.md

 Repository for the one-time migration of CEVI LPDC instances to ABB LPDC.

+> **Important!!** \
+> Rerun migration for each environment again by changing sparqlClientUrl, because concepts are different for each environment

 ### preparation before use

 **Note**: in the next usage explanation `LPDC_CEVI.xml` is used as example, please add your own bestuurseenheid relevant files.